 If you are looking to get yourself a private number plate, you can purchase these from the DVLA directly or a private dealer, but they must still be in this format.
 Note that you cannot make the car appear to be any newer than it truly is i.e. putting a 09 registration number onto a car which was made in 2005.
 Personalised plates can be quite pricey though, so make sure you shop around and consider what you want it to read wisely!

 The new British standard following laws that came into effect on March 1st state that number plates can now only display solid black lettering.
 Any two-tone plates that use different shades to create the 3d gel and 4d effect are now illegal.
 You may be fined up to £1,000 and your vehicle could fail it’s MOT!

 How much is my number plate worth?

 Private registration plates vary from a few hundred pounds to tens of thousands, so they can make a great investment.
 The value of your plate depends on a few things: age for one, as shorter numbers are older and harder to come by.
 The popularity of your plate is another factor - does it have a name?
 If it’s quite common obviously it won’t be worth as much.
 There are some great sites around you to find out.

 If your licence plate has been cloned or stolen

-You must contact the policy immediately.
-Taking swift action gives them a higher chance of being able to locate the culprit and prevent and further fraudulent activity.
+You must contact the police immediately.
+Taking swift action gives them a higher chance of being able to locate the culprit and prevent further fraudulent activity.
 If your plates have been cloned and you have been receiving letters for charges you are not responsible for, again notify the police and make sure you obtain a crime reference number.
-This will then need to be passed onto the DVLA as evidence, by writing to DVLA, Swansea, SA99 1ZZ.
+This will then need to be passed onto the Driver Vehicle Licensing Agency as evidence, by writing to them: DVLA, Swansea, SA99 1ZZ.